 But that task is apparently easier said than done — at least affordably.

-“We’ve had a Realtor looking, and we’ve looked at several buildings in the last several months but nothing has been suitable for various reasons,” McNeil said.
+“We’ve had a Realtor looking, and we’ve looked at several buildings in the last several months but nothing has been suitable for various reasons,” McNeill said.

-“We’ve looked for a building for about a year,” with no luck, McNeil said.
+“We’ve looked for a building for about a year,” with no luck, McNeill said.
 That’s when the search for an existing structure turned to property suitable to the center’s needs.

 The property also has to have line of sight to Buffalo Mountain, where the communication tower is located.